Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 As for each module, it no longer self messages but messages the parent (parent index.js whereas each module is inside an iframe).
 Usually when flag is DEMO, the continue or next button calls messageSelf, or if LIVE then it calls messageParent assigned to a function at `mainController` at the root assets/index.js.
 Some iframes will load when it's their turn and some may be loaded ahead of time before being visible by Alpine js.

-In addition, we have a `navController` which can control behaviors of user clicking back/forth and switching to iframes (behaviors such as reloading the iframe or simply unhiding a preloaded iframe).
-The main feature is its method `switchPanel` which using enumerations (assets/screens.js) representing the iframes, we can choose which is displayed.
-Running `switchPanel` with true as a second optional argument will forcefully reload that iframe (either from data-will-src or the src, whichever available).
-The reason why src may be empty or about:blank, is we may want some iframes not to load until the user reaches that point needing the iframe for the first time.

 In the above ways, we have an unified MVC for the iframes.
+The views will be discussed as we get more detailed about the iframes in the next paragraphs.

 We made sure to flip the switch to `LIVE` on all modules:
 ```